userdyk-github/userdyk-github.github.io/_posts/MATH05/2019-08-14-MATH05-Curve fitting.md

 $$ popt = \begin{pmatrix} a & b & c \end{pmatrix} $$ <br>
-Optimal values for the parameters so that the sum of the squared residuals of f(xdata, *popt) - ydata is minimized <br>
+Optimal values for the parameters so that the sum of the squared residuals of f(xdata, *popt) - ydata is minimized <br><br>
 $$ pcov =
 \begin{pmatrix}
 \sigma_{x_{a}y_{a}} & \sigma_{x_{a}y_{b}} & \sigma_{x_{a}y_{c}}\\